 THE MARTIANS’ PEACE MISSION IS BIPHASIC:

-PHASE ONE:: CONSTRUCT A LEGITIMATE CELESTIAL LAND CLAIM.
+PHASE ONE:: CONSTRUCT A LEGITIMATE CELESTIAL LAND CLAIM(s).

 It took months of discussions with world expert space lawyers.
 It required mathematical verification and the persistent targeting of Mars using lasers of enormous power and accuracy.
 That’s right, lasers… VERY powerful class 4 lasers.

-In terms of the earliest steps towards terraforming Mars, our sustained use of powerful lasers efforts does provide a very small benefit (a non-zero amount) to the land & atmosphere of Planet Mars (CO2 sublimation and other effects).
+In terms of the earliest steps towards terraforming Mars, our sustained use of powerful lasers does provide a very small benefit (a non-zero amount) to the land & atmosphere of Planet Mars (CO2 sublimation and other effects).
 Together with a wealth of admin/governance planning, this activity is commensurate with the modest levels of proof required to satisfy the legal definition of ‘actual possession’ (=effective occupation) of difficult, distant and rather barren land.
 Mars is certainly difficult, distant and pretty barren.
-Sure, its strategically more important than barren land on Earth, but existing customary law still supports our claim of possession… we DONT have to settle on Mars to claim it.
+Sure, its strategically more important than “equivalent” barren land on Earth (a major issue certainly, which we will explore below in the self assessment document), but existing customary law, based on physical quality, does supports our claim of possession.
+Thus using the existing (and still current) model for land acquisition on the basis of physical quality (geographical & geological), our actions should prove competitive in justifying our claim of actual possession over Martian land.
+Under this model, we DONT have to settle on Mars to claim it.

-Now this ‘non-appropriation principle’ has taken a bit of a beating by the new national space laws, which now allow space mining and ownership of any chunks of the planet they can extract.
+Now this ‘non-appropriation principle’ has taken a bit of a beating by the exciting new national space laws (Luxembourg and USA), which facilitate space mining and the ownership of any chunks of the planet they can “obtain”.
 So, the Outer Space Treaty (OST, the only real law of space) has been rather weakened.
 But even before this weakness, it did have a gap in the non-appropriation principle.
 Perhaps it was a deliberate gap.
 You see, the OST describes the using of space and celestial bodies as being the Province of Mankind (indeed the Moon Agreement (MA) declares the Solar System to be the Common Heritage of Mankind.
-As well as these noble but vague terms (they suggest space is a benefit and responsibility of/for all mankind… perhaps even owned by mankind), the space laws clearly do not bar any communal, multinational, shared ownership of celestial land.
+As well as these noble but vague terms (t again: for “all mankind” … not “all nations”).
 There is actually nothing in law to stop the UN from declaring itself to be owner (or at least custodian) of the solar system.
 Surely this was intended.
 Rather than a careless loophole, it is a deliberate provision.
 Certainly, in reading article 11, para 5, the Moon Agreement, one can understand that the intended application of the phrase, ‘common heritage of mankind’, was to facilitate the establishment of an international regulatory regime (likely a UN committee) with jurisdiction over the solar system.
 It’s not a big leap from jurisdiction to sovereignty.
 The intended regime could feasibly assume celestial sovereignty, on behalf of humankind… likewise, there is nothing to prevent a pan-multinational community from making a legitimate claim for communal, shared ownership of celestial land (as tenants-in-common), with UN invited to assume sole trusteeship, and all celestial land to be registered and maintained as ‘common land’ (with public rights of access and use).